-The property is located on a ridgeline between two watersheds.
-The easternmost portion of the property is in the Towaliga River Water Supply Watershed, which is a small (less than 100 square mile) public water supply watershed as defined by the Georgia DNR Part 5 Minimum Planning Criteria.
+The proposed project property is located entirely within the Tussahaw Creek Water Supply Watershed, which is a small (less than 100 square mile) public water supply watershed as defined by the Georgia DNR Part 5 Minimum Planning Criteria.
 It is a public water supply source for the Henry County.

-The Towaliga watershed area is shown on the submitted site plan.
-No development is proposed in the water supply watershed portion of the property.
-Henry County has watershed protection ordinances for its water supply watersheds, including the Towaliga River.
-Any future development within the Towaliga Water Supply Watershed portion of the property will need to meet the requirements of the Henry County ordinance.
+Locust Grove has a watershed protection ordinance for water supply watersheds in the City, including Tussahaw Creek.
+All development in the Tussahaw Creek Watershed, including this project, is subject to all applicable requirements of the City of Locust Grove Watershed District Ordinance as specified in the City Code.